BespredeL/geo-restrict/README.md

 ];
 ```

-В коде ничего менять не нужно — язык будет определён автоматически по коду страны (например, IT, FR, DE, RU, EN и т.д.).
+No code changes required — language is detected automatically based on country code (e.g., IT, FR, DE, RU, EN, etc.).